-The template is a .csv spreadsheet file that can be opened in any common spreadsheet editor, including Microsoft Excel and Google Sheets.
+The template is a .csv spreadsheet file that can be opened in any common spreadsheet editor, like Microsoft Excel and Google Sheets.

-On the import template, row 1 will be pre-populated with column headers that indicate which data you need to enter into each column.
+Row 1 will be pre-populated with column headers that indicate which data you need to enter into each column.
 Do not edit these headers, or the import will not be successful.
-The data you wish to import needs to be entered on rows 2 and higher.
-To learn how to enter data onto the spreadsheet, keep reading below.

 Step 2: Review the guide for this import template